metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 Cleveland has its own warts, but the franchise isn't in as much shit shape as Detroit's.
 If Cleveland is a car scuffed up with dents and running on a busted cylinder, Detroit is a car with its engine dropped out riding down the street.

 UPDATE: Now that Tim Boyle is playing, I'll be staying away from this game.
-It's uncertain what identity this offense assumes under Boyle.
+It's uncertain whether this offense assumes a new identity under Boyle.
 At least Goff was predictable with his idiotically short passing.
-If Boyle exhibits the recklessness of somebody like Taylor Heinecke in his first start, it could spark this Lion offense.
+If Boyle exhibits the recklessness of somebody like Taylor Heinecke in his first start, it could rejuvenate some life back into this Lion offense.

 #### _Weather_